SrmJap/Photo/README.md

 # Photo# ERIKA NAKAMURA Profesional Photografer Fictional Website.

-The project has been makec using React and Tailwind css.
+The project has been makec using  and Tailwind css.

 The page consists of a: